MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 ## Update Azure AD app registration for SSO

 > [!NOTE]
-> You can skip this step if you are using the [Teams messaging extension search sample](https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/javascript_nodejs/50.teams-messaging-extensions-search), as the scenario doesn't involve Azure Active Directory (AAD) Single Sign-On authentication.
+> You can skip the step if you're using [Teams messaging extension search sample](https://github.com/microsoft/BotBuilder-Samples/tree/main/samples/javascript_nodejs/50.teams-messaging-extensions-search), as the scenario doesn't involve Azure Active Directory (AAD) Single Sign-On authentication.

-Azure Active Directory Single-sign on (SSO) for messaging extensions works the same way in Outlook [as it does in Teams](/microsoftteams/platform/bots/how-to/authentication/auth-aad-sso-bots), however you will need to add several client application identifiers to the Azure AD app registration of your bot in your tenant's *App registrations* portal.
+Azure Active Directory Single-sign on (SSO) for messaging extensions works the same way in Outlook [as it does in Teams](/microsoftteams/platform/bots/how-to/authentication/auth-aad-sso-bots), however you need to add several client application identifiers to the Azure AD app registration of your bot in your tenant's *App registrations* portal.

 1. Sign in to [Azure portal](https://portal.azure.com) with your sandbox tenant account.
-1. Open the **App registrations** blade.
+1. Open **App registrations**.
 1. Select the name of your application to open its app registration.
 1. Select  **Expose an API** (under *Manage*).